airdcpp-web/airdcpp-extensions/README.md

 Whether the extension will notify the application after it has completed initialization by calling the [/extensions/:id/ready](https://airdcpp.docs.apiary.io/#reference/extension-entities/methods/initialization-completed) API endpoint.
 By setting this property to ```true```, the extension can ensure that all the necessary hooks and listeners are in place before the application connects to the hubs or performs actions that involve running of hooks (such as validation non-shared bundles on startup or performing share refresh for roots for which the cached directory structure could not be loaded).

-It's recommended to send the ready signal right after the extension has performed the essetial operations for it to function correctly and perform possible long-running operations after that to avoid delaying the application startup.
+It's recommended to send the ready signal right after the extension has performed the essetial operations for it to function correctly and perform possible long-running operations afterwards to avoid delaying the application startup.
 By default, the application will wait maximum of 5 seconds for the extensions to send the ready signal before continuing with the startup.

 This field is supported with application versions with API feature level 6 or newer.
 When the value of the field is set to ```true``` and the property is supported by the current application version, the ```signalReady``` flag will be added in the extension startup parameters.

+## Developing an extension

+When developing a new extension, you probably don't want to package and install it every time you need to test a new change.
+In order to avoid this, you can place your extension project inside a new directory within the global application extension directory (e.g. ```C:\AirDC\Settings\extensions\airdcpp-my-new-extension```).
+Note that the directory structure must follow the specifications listed under the [Extension content section](#extension-content), including having a proper `package.json` file in place, as the application won't be able to launch the extension otherwise.

+If the application is already running, you must restart it for the new extension to be detected because the directory content is scanned only during application startup.
+After the extension has been loaded in the application, you may update the extension entry code as you wish; the current version on disk will be loaded each time when the extension is restarted.
+Note that changes made in the `package.json` won't take effect until the application has been restarted.

+If you want to launch the extension from within your development environment or terminal instead, please see the (Unmanaged extensions section)[#unmanaged-extensions].